 Types of Videos

-A popular term in blogging, listicle or round-up videos are the ones created on a specific theme.
+A popular term in blogging, listicle, or round-up videos is the ones created on a specific theme.
 These videos usually involve the stock videos or stills from the place and are combined to make a list.

 A listicle contains relatively short content with various options for your consumer to select from.